 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More heavily discounted: Has been around for much longer (launched in September 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (16 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the G9X Mark II comes out slightly ahead of the S-E Typ 006 (17 : 16 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G9 X Mark II and the Leica S-E Typ 006 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.